What to Expect from a Career as a Nurse Practitioner

 All the Burden of a Regular Nurse’s Job, with Extra Duties on Top

 Some people confuse the jobs of nurses and nurse practitioners, often using the titles interchangeably.
-They’re quite different in reality, though, with nurse practitioners taking on more serious duties than regular nurses.
+They’re pretty different in reality, though, with nurse practitioners taking on more severe duties than regular nurses.
 In general, a nurse practitioner is expected to do everything a nurse does, with some additional tasks like diagnosing patients and prescribing medication.
 Thus, the work done by a nurse practitioner is a blend of the responsibilities of a nurse and some of those of a physician.
 It’s a more demanding job than that of a nurse, and the additional duties it introduces can be very burdening, as they have some severe legal implications.

 Your Initial Progress Will Be Slow